Does Borges have a cold? He sounded a little stuffed up. Get well, Al!!

 “Yeah.
 He’s a different kind of runner than Fitz and a differnet kind of runner than Vince and Justice Hayes too, in that he’s a battering ram type of guy.
 He goes in there and when Thomas hits you you’re going to feel him.
 He makes no concessions to the defense.
 He’s got a little bit of stop and go ability, but I would not say that’s his game.
 His game is running through people and making it very difficult to tackle, and following forward.
 He’s done that all spring.
 You only saw a little bit of it today.
 In the 14 days previous, we’ve seen quite a bit of it.
 He’s another guy that, you have to understand our appraoch was not to entertain today.
-Our approach was to find out morea bout our football team.
-He’s one of the guys we wanted to find out, and he was going to be featured.
-The players that we needed to know about were the guy we let play more, him being at the top of that list.”
+Our approach was to find out more about our football team.
+He’s one of the guys we wanted to find out [about], and he was going to be featured.
+The players that we needed to know about were the guys we let play more, him being at the top of that list.”

 What did Burzynski do to push his way into a starting spot than guys who have been there longer?

 “Well he worked his butt off.
 He’s still not in the starting position but he’s competing for one certainly.
 He’s worked his butt off and he’s very coachable.
-He’s worked hard for coach Wellman.
+He’s worked hard for Coach Wellman.
 He’s very attentive.
 He takes everything to heart.
 It’s very important to Joe that he improve, and a guy like that is going to improve if that’s your appraoch.
 When you’re a walk-on and you’re battling to get in that depth, you’ll never get in that depth until you get someone’s attention.
 He just did a good job.
 We’re not really deep at offensive line.
 He’s had opportunities, and he’s taken advantage of them.”